SESAME-Synchrotron/BEATS_tomoscan/docs/source/sample_mount.rst

 =====================

 .. warning::
 	**Collision danger**: Only perform this operation together with the beamline staff.
-You must always pay attention to the position of endstation, detectors and sample, while performing the alignment.
-Always move small steps when you are close to the detector!!
+You must always pay attention to the position of endstation, detectors and sample, while performing the alignment. **Always move small steps when endstation and detector are close to each other!**

 .. figure:: /img/exp_station.png
 	:align: center